dcomm-etn/QTM-MagicLeap/README.md

 [Unity Hub](https://docs.unity3d.com/Manual/GettingStartedUnityHub.html) is recommended.

-- Open the Unity project.
+After cloning and opening the Unity project:

 - Import the Magic Leap Unity Package.
 - In *Build Settings > Lumin OS*, make sure that the *Lumin SDK Location* is pointing to the correct directory, and that Lumin OS is set as the build platform.
 - In *Publishing Settings*, make sure that *ML Certificate* is set to point to your Magic Leap certificate.